Why Struere

 |------------|--------------|

-| **Data management** | Typed data with JSON schemas, relationships, search, soft-delete, and full audit trails |
+| **Data management** | 47 tables with typed JSON schemas, relationships, full-text search, soft-delete, and audit trails |

 | **Dynamic system prompts** | Template variables (`{{entityTypes}}`, `{{currentTime}}`) and embedded queries (`{{entity.query(...)}}`) inject live data at runtime |

-| **Agent execution** | Tool-call loop with multi-agent delegation (depth limit 3, cycle detection), conversation threading |
+| **Agent execution** | 31 built-in tools, tool-call loop with multi-agent delegation (depth limit 3, cycle detection), 10-iteration cap per agent |

-| **Automations** | Event-driven workflows on data changes with scheduling, retries, and template variable resolution |
+| **Automations** | Event-driven triggers on data changes with scheduling, retries, and template variable resolution |

-| **Integrations** | WhatsApp (via Kapso), Google Calendar, Airtable, Flow/Polar payments — all available as agent tools |
+| **Integrations** | 6 providers: WhatsApp (Kapso), Google Calendar, Airtable, Resend email, Flow payments, Polar payments — all exposed as agent tools |

-| **Environment isolation** | Development, production, and eval environments with fully isolated data, roles, and configurations |
+| **Environment isolation** | 3 environments (development, production, eval) with fully isolated data, roles, and configurations |

 | **Evaluation system** | YAML-based eval suites with multi-turn conversations, LLM-as-judge scoring, controlled fixture data |

-| **Security & RBAC** | Roles with policies (deny overrides allow), scope rules (row-level security), field masks (column-level security) |
+| **Security & RBAC** | Roles with policies (deny overrides allow), scope rules (row-level), field masks (column-level), 3 tool identity modes |

-| **CLI workflow** | Define agents, data types, roles, and automations as code.
+| **CLI workflow** | 25 commands.
+Define agents, data types, roles, routers, triggers, and custom tools as code.
 Sync with `struere dev`, deploy with `struere deploy` |

 ## When to Use Struere